SillyTavern/SillyTavern-Docs/Usage/Prompts/CFG.md

 ### Supported Backend APIs

 Currently, the supported backends are oobabooga's textgen WebUI, NovelAI, and TabbyAPI.
-NovelAI has its own documentation for CFG that you can read [here](https://docs.novelai.net/text/cfg.html)
+NovelAI had its own [documentation for CFG](https://web.archive.org/web/20240917150051/https://docs.novelai.net/text/cfg.html).

 WARNING: CFG increases vram usage due to ingesting more than 1 prompt!
 If your GPU memory runs out while generating a prompt with CFG on, consider reducing your context size, using a lesser parameter model, or turning off CFG entirely.